discoliam/discoliam2020/src/uses.md

 ## Other

-*  My phone is a [Google Pixel 2](https://en.wikipedia.org/wiki/Pixel_2) that is starting to show its age.
-I'm putting off upgrading, but I suspect I might finally jump to an iPhone this year.
+*  My phone is a [iPhone 12](https://www.apple.com/iphone-12/) after spending 10 years on android.
+Not 100% sure it was worth the cost of switching, but I do like not having a Google based phone.

 * I also have an [iPad 6th Generation](https://en.wikipedia.org/wiki/IPad_(2018)) which I mostly use for looking up recipes in the kitchen or watching movies on public transport.